Shusampal/Rest-API-on-local-machine/README.md

 This API gives the information of the top 5 100m sprint Atheletes around the world .
 Data is taken by ranking.

 This API can be tested by just running the app.js file in local system.
+Also need to have local Mongo DB installed.

 # Images